 Creamy Vegan Spinach Artichoke Dip is sure to be the star of your next party!
 This recipe is super easy to make, and it can be served hot or cold.
-Spinach dip the perfect snack or appetizer.
-Serve it with crackers to cut vegetables.
-It’s nut-free, oil-free, dairy-free, and gluten-free, but it’s totally loaded with flavor!
+Spinach dip is the perfect snack or appetizer.
+Serve it with crackers or cut vegetables.
+It’s nut-free (no cashews needed!), oil-free, dairy-free, and gluten-free, but it’s totally loaded with flavor!

 Spinach Artichoke Dip